PieGes/doc_tidyverse/tidyverse/tidyverse.md

 * models and data are stored together

-* now add information about model
+* now add information about models

 ```r
 gap_by_country %>%